misbahch6/caspo-ts/README.md

      * conda install -c potassco clingo=4.5.4
    * To install NuSMV please compile the sources or put the binaries in your /usr/local/bin
      * http://nusmv.fbk.eu

 ## Usage:
-### 1) To identify all Boolean Networks, call
+### 1) Identify all Boolean Networks:
+   * Using Docker Image:
+     * docker run misbahch6/caspo-ts identify PKN.sif DATASET.csv RESULTS.csv
+   * Using Manual Installation:

-   * caspots identify PKN.sif DATASET.csv RESULTS.csv
+     * python cli.py identify PKN.sif DATASET.csv RESULTS.csv

    By default, the identification will return the subset-minimal BNs.
 Add --family all to compute all the BNs.
 Add --family      mincard to compute the cardinal-minimal BNs.
    The option --true-positives invokes a model-checker (NuSMV) to ensure that only true positive BNs are returned.
 The true      positive rate is then displayed.
 If the PKN is not compatible with the data, the estimated difference of MSE with minimal    MSE is displayed.

-### 2) To obtain minimal estimated MSE, call
+### 2) To obtain minimal estimated MSE:
+   * Using Docker Image:
+     * docker run misbahch6/caspo-ts mse PKN.sif DATASET.csv
+   * Using Manual Installation:

-   * caspots mse PKN.sif DATASET.csv
+     * python cli.py mse PKN.sif DATASET.csv

    The option --check-exacts invokes a model-checker (NuSMV) until it finds a BN and a trace with the estimated MSE: in such    a case, the displayed MSE is the actual minimal MSE of the PKN with respect to the dataset.

-### 3) To validate Boolean Networks, call
+### 3) To validate Boolean Networks:
+   * Using Docker Image:
+     * docker run misbahch6/caspo-ts validate PKN.sif DATASET.csv RESULTS.csv
+   * Using Manual Installation:

-   * caspots validate PKN.sif DATASET.csv RESULTS.csv
+     * python cli.py validate PKN.sif DATASET.csv RESULTS.csv

 ## Note:
 * PKN.sif is the SIF description of the PKN delimiting the domain of BNs, e.g.: benchmarks/1/pkn1_cmpr.sif